kt-Green/Python-Pinterest_Bulk_Pin_Uploader/README.md

 After your selection this is gonna be your result
 ![Final Result](MetaData/Final.gif)

-Actually this is version two of the solution and in the first version there will be a file.txt which will hold the board instead of getting it from the webelement...
+Actually this is version two of the solution and in the first version there will be a file.txt which will hold the board titles instead of getting it from the webelement...

 If you want to convert this into a executable file install "pyinstaller package" and in your terminal execute this command "pyinstaller --onefile yourScript.py"